Pros and Cons of C-sec and Normal Delivery

 • If there is a cord compressed around the neck, the baby might face the problem of oxygen deprivation

-• If it is an assisted birth where either Vaccum or forcep is used, the baby may experience physical trauma including swelling or bruising
+• If it is an assisted birth where either a vacuum or forceps is used, the baby may experience physical trauma, including swelling or bruising

 • There is a risk of perineum tearing from vaginal delivery.
 If it’s a bigger tear, healing can take longer.